micziz/PassMax/readme.md

 # Installation

-Currently, PassMax can only be installed from source.
-It's not hard!
-You can find install instructions in the wiki.
+You are on the Lite branch of PassMax.
+This may (and will) be outdated.
+Ths is really for extreme case.
+Install instructions in the wiki but remove the requirements.txt step!

 # Contributing: